nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-primary">

-:bulb: All `XYCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing
+:bulb: All `XYCommandParser` and `XYCommandParser` classes (e.g., `AddCommandParser`, `AddStudentCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing
 </div>

 The `Logic` component works as such:
 1. When `Logic` is called upon to execute a command, it uses the `TutorAidParser` class to parse the user command.
-2. The result of the above step is then **further parsed** by another `Parser` class (specifically a class named after a command word e.g., `AddCommandParser`).
+2. The result of the above step is then **additionally parsed** by another `Parser` class (specifically a class named after a command word e.g., `AddCommandParser`).
+3. The parameters of the command are then further parsed by a `Parser` class that is specific to each command (e.g. `AddStudentCommandPaser`, `AddProgressCommandParser`, etc.)
-3. A `Command` object (or more precisely, an object of one of its subclasses e.g., `AddStudentCommand`) is then created and is executed by the `LogicManager`.
+4. A `Command` object (or more precisely, an object of one of its subclasses e.g., `AddStudentCommand`) is then created and is executed by the `LogicManager`.
-4. The command can communicate with the `Model` when it is executed (e.g. to add a student).
+5. The command can communicate with the `Model` when it is executed (e.g. to add a student).
 6. The result of the command execution is encapsulated as a `CommandResult` object which is returned from `Logic`.

 Here's a Sequence Diagram that illustrates the interactions within the `Logic` component for the `execute("del -s 1")` API call.